-Kate Middleton's Remembrance Sunday Updo Is A Noteworthy Change From Her Usual Blown-Out Waves
+Kate Middleton's Chic Updo Is A Welcome Break From Her Usual Blown-Out Waves

 Like the sound of a running bath or the scent of a favorite candle, the mere sight of Kate Middleton incites a collective sigh of relief.
 An instantaneous feeling of calm.
 The duchess has been notably elusive — hidden away in a euphoric corner of Kensington Palace, presumably — during this whirlwind year, but Remembrance Sunday 2020 offered a rare Kate Middleton sighting (and a chic updo to admire as well).

 Despite a country-wide lockdown, the royals upheld their annual tradition of gathering at the Cenotaph on the second Sunday in November to honor British war heroes.
 The Duchess of Cambridge was joined at the ceremony by the Queen and Camilla, the Duchess of Cornwall, all in black and sporting the symbolic poppy flower.
 Although Middleton's bespoke, military-style coat dress was predictable as ever, it was her hairstyle that surprised.